robbtraister/fusion/documentation/recipes/using-third-party-libraries.md

 Another consideration is simply whether the module you are including is intended for client-side use at all.
 Many modules on NPM are intended for node, server-side use only, and wouldn't make sense to install into a client-side component.

 Finally, security and reliability are always concerns when using third-party code.
-There have been [numerous high-profile incidents recently of third-party libraries introducing security vulnerabilities into their host programs](TODO: add links), or the packages being removed entirely from NPM.
-When installing third-party libraries, make sure the code is from a reputable source, [check it as thoroughly as possible](https://snyk.io/), and keep your versions up-to-date!
+It's common for third-party libraries to have [security vulnerabilities](https://snyk.io/vuln), or even for the packages [to be removed entirely from NPM](https://github.com/stevemao/left-pad/issues/4).
+When installing third-party libraries, make sure the code is from a reputable source, check it as thoroughly as possible, and keep your versions up-to-date!

  **Next: [Messaging Between Components](./messaging-between-components.md)**